SeaQL/summer-of-code/2023/README.md

 Prospective contributors, please open a discussion with us on [Discussions](https://github.com/SeaQL/summer-of-code/discussions)!

-1. Expand the features of [SeaORM](https://github.com/SeaQL/sea-orm)
+1. Expand the features of [SeaORM](https://github.com/SeaQL/sea-orm) - An async & dynamic ORM for Rust

 2. Expand the features of [Seaography](https://github.com/SeaQL/seaography) - A GraphQL framework for SeaORM